 the greatest shortcuts to success; the best shortcuts of masters and champions, those who repeatedly lead.

-Thanks to the seedlings of greatness so nourished by Monsignor Kellogg, we have the Psychology of Shortcuts.
+Thanks to the seedlings of greatness so nourished by Monsignor Kellogg, we have the Best Shortcuts Approach.

-The Psychology of Shortcuts was created for you to succeed faster and more efficiently, to definably accelerate your results
+The Best Shortcuts Approach was created for you to succeed faster and more efficiently, to definably accelerate your results

 using the same exact success shortcuts used by role models; the same effective shortcuts used by leaders and winners,

-because The Psychology of Shortcuts is already inside of you, waiting only for us to bring it out.
+because The Best Shortcuts Approach is already inside of you, waiting only for us to bring it out.

 It is now your turn.
 You are entitled to enjoy the fruits of your best and most noble intentions and efforts.